-The Company generated revenues from three major segments: Sale of equipment (drones and aircrafts) (products), uncrewed services consisting of drone services and training, and crewed services consisting of charter services and long liner pipeline inspections.
-For the year ended 2022, services and training segment generated gross margins of 40% and equipment sale generated a gross margin of 24%.
+The Company generated revenues from two major segments: Sale of equipment (drones and aircrafts) (products) and services consisting of drone services and training, and crewed services for long liner pipeline inspections.
+For the year quarter March 31, 2023, equipment segment generated a gross margin of 23% whereas services generated 47% gross margin.
 The sale of third-party products has low gross margins compared with services and training.
-The average gross margin for 2022 was 28%.
-On a proforma basis, after adding the gross profit generated from divisions prior to the date of acquisitions, gross margin was 31%.

-The Company spent \$2,225,224 on marketing activities including participation at trade shows, investor relations, advertising, and business development events.
-The Company has spent a total of \$569,063 on investor relations (IR) activities for the year ending 2022.
+The Company spent \$406,118 on marketing activities including participation at trade shows, investor relations, advertising, and business development events.
+The Company has spent a total of \$140,781 on investor relations (IR) activities for Q1 2023.
+The Company has paused on any new IR initiatives starting Q2 2023.

-Personnel costs increased by \$3,579,198 for the year ended December 31, 2022 compared to FY 2021.
-The majority of this increase is due to the hiring of additional business development and sales staff and additions due to acquisitions during the course of 2022.
-On a quarter-to-quarter growth basis, personnel cost increased by 11% from \$1,393,606 in Q3 2022 to \$1,552,913 in Q4 2022.
+Personnel costs increased by \$1,008,203 for the quarter ended March 31, 2023 compared to Q1 2022.
+The majority of this increase is due to the hiring of additional business development and sales staff and additions due to acquisitions during the course of 2022 and Q1 2023.

-Office costs increased by 255% from \$425,355 in FY 2021 to 1,513,960 in FY 2022.
+Office costs increased from \$228,157 in Q1 2022 to \$712,481 in Q1 2023.
 The increase was attributable to insurance costs, maintenance, rental, and addition due to acquisitions.
 The external partner cost consists of third-party consulting firms, marketing firms, legal firms, and transfer agent fees.
-The cost increased on a year-on-year basis due to a one-time expense incurred in Q1 2022 related to the due diligence activities of the potential acquisition of French-based Delta Drone SA, and higher marketing, legal, and consulting fees.